Stewart Holden: Countdown

 In 2004, Holden was the overall winner of Series 51 of the long-running British television game show Countdown.
 Holden won eight games to become an octochamp, including a score of 137 in his last preliminary match which was, at the time, the third highest score in the history of the programme.
 His eight-game score of 870 was also the third highest score since the introduction of the 15-round format in 2001.

-Holden returned for the series finals as the number one seed, beating Steve Graston in the series final with a scoreline of 104-81.
+Holden returned for the series finals as the number one seed, beating Steve Graston in the series final with a scoreline of 104–81.
 He was invited back for the twelfth Champion of Champions series but declined due to the conflicting dictionaries used in Countdown and competitive Scrabble affecting his performance in the latter game.
-Between 2008-2018 Holden contributed the content for a daily desktop calendar of Countdown puzzles.
+Between 2008 and 2018 Holden contributed the content for a daily desktop calendar of Countdown puzzles.

-Having retired from competitive Scrabble in 2016, Holden is now a full-time humanist celebrant with Humanists UK in Northern Ireland.
+Holden is now a full-time humanist celebrant with Humanists UK in Northern Ireland; he has conducted several hundred weddings and funeral services, including those of Northern Ireland radio presenters Stephen Clements and Kim Lenaghan.